ChalmersGU-data-structure-courses/dsabook/src/markdown/10-search-trees/02-self-balancing-trees.md

 Unfortunately, we cannot use the most obvious invariant -- that the tree must be completely balanced (or in other words, that the tree must be *complete*).
-The reason for this is that it costs too much to maintain this invariant, for example, @fig:rebalanceBST shows that we might need to reorganise the tree completely after each insertion.
+The reason for this is that it costs too much to maintain this invariant, for example, @fig:BST-rebalance shows that we might need to reorganise the tree completely after each insertion.

 <!-- OPENDSA: START -->